Vibration Dose is a parameter that combines the magnitude of vibration and the time for which it occurs.

 a(t) is the frequency weighted acceleration in m/s2

 T is the total measurement period in seconds.

-Estimated Vibration Dose Value : eVDV : It is possible to estimate the vibration dose value using an alternative formulae.
+Estimated Vibration Dose Value (eVDV) it is possible to estimate the vibration dose value using an alternative formula.

 t = total cumulative time (seconds) of the vibration events(s) or period(s) of vibration.

 ** For Crest Factors above 6, the eVDV equation may be inaccurate, and this estimate should not be used.